 Singly and in pairs animals came to drink at the pool.
 With a paralyzing scream a male member of the clan

 leaped to his feet and threw a spear at one of the animals.
-It struck a large doe in the chest causing it to fall
+It struck a large doe in the chest causing it to fall at

-around the water hole.
+the water hole.

 Avilana was the wildest of all, absolutely fearless and as fierce as any demon out of hell.
-She clumsily spiked
+She clumsily spiked a

-She spitted it on another spear but the beast’s furious charge wrested the weapon from her hand.
+it on another spear but the beast’s furious charge wrested the weapon from her hand.
 I came

 up beside her and pinned the animal’s hindquarters to the ground with one of my spears.
 With no hesitation,